knmnyn/nus-scantron-mrq/README.md

    ![CSV in Excel](https://github.com/knmnyn/nus-scantron-mrq/blob/master/images/csvinxls.jpg?raw=true "CSV in Excel")

 6. I suggest that you convert the CSV file into an Excel spreadsheet so that you can do the scoring more comprehensively in the spreadsheet directly.
+7. For marks safety, I also suggest that you securely delete the marks file from your scan after you leave.
+8. For MCQ (i.e., "mark one choice" vs. this "mark all responses"), please reset the application to the "555" application, scoring profile and conversion application.
+The "555" MCQ application has scoring pre-built against a key, whereas in this application, I have not yet set a scoring mechanism and prefer to do the scoring separately.

 ## History